-Making the lead address to the national Fire Summit on 11th October at Aviva headquarters, Fire Sector Federation (FSF) President Brian Robinson called for the creation of a National Fire Safety Agency that can address fragmentation in the supply, procurement and construction chain for buildings, to co-ordinate input from all the professionals involved in ensuring the fire safety of our built environment, to scrutinise fire safety and act as a centre of expertise and advice for builders, building owners, public and professionals alike.
+Making the lead address to the national Fire Summit on 11th October at Aviva headquarters, the Fire Sector Federation (FSF) President Brian Robinson called for the creation of a National Fire Safety Agency that can address fragmentation in the supply, procurement and construction chain for buildings, to co-ordinate input from all the professionals involved in ensuring the fire safety of our built environment, to scrutinise fire safety and act as a centre of expertise and advice for builders, building owners, public and professionals alike.

 The speech made clear that the FSF supports the wider and mandatory application of third party certification schemes especially for products and product systems that have a fire safety function, also including installers and those who carry out important maintenance and repairs during building occupation.
 Systemic failings of the regulatory fire safety system include concerns over performance in fire conditions that can be intense.
 There is accordingly a recognised need now, more than ever before, to have an enhanced degree of trust and confidence in products.
 And that is the fundamental purpose of third-party product certification schemes, operating to defined scheme standards and audited under UKAS accreditation.